 Helen's profile

-Walking in Antarctica, a solo exhibition of photographs, sculptures, and a first-person audio tour premiered at Goucher College, Baltimore, in 2017-18, funded in part by grants from the Greater Baltimore Cultural Alliance and Puffin Foundation.
-It is on a five-year tour of the US under the auspices of ExhibitsUSA (eusa.org) through 2027, with six venues in five states scheduled through early March 2025 to date.
+Walking in Antarctica — 33 of the photographs and 4 sculptures from this project accompanied by a first-person audio tour premiered at Goucher College, Baltimore, in 2017-18, funded in part by grants from the Greater Baltimore Cultural Alliance and Puffin Foundation.
+It is on a five-year tour of the US under the auspices of ExhibitsUSA (eusa.org) through 2027, with seven venues in six states scheduled through summer 2025 to date.
 Works from the Antarctica project have also been featured in a rotating exhibition at Baltimore-Washington International Airport since 2017, where two photos have been enlarged to 7 x 10 feet.
-One photo enlarged to billboard size is also on view in a year-long outdoor exhibition of international photographers at the Palacio de las Aguas, Buenos Aires, Argentina.
+One photo enlarged to billboard size was also put on view in 2023 for a year-long outdoor exhibition of international photographers at the Palacio de las Aguas, Buenos Aires, Argentina.
 Works from the project have also been shown at Artscape in 2016 and 2017, and in the 2017 Trawick Prize Finalists exhibition.
 Since 2016, Glazer has been interviewed by several national and local media outlets about Antarctica, including Atlas Obscura and WYPR, and featured on the cover and in the National Academy of Sciences' print magazine "Issues in Science and Technology."
 The Center for Art + Environment of the Nevada Museum of Art houses her Antarctica archive and purchased one of her sculptures for its collection.

 You have not yet created a curated collection!